integritee-network/IntegriteeWiki/for-developers/offchain-worker-sdk.md

 #### Example from Integritee book

 The [Integritee book](https://book.integritee.network/introduction.html) also shows a concrete [example](https://book.integritee.network/howto_stf.html#integritee-worker) ([Encointer](https://encointer.org/)) of writing your own STF in the worker, with code samples.

+*TODO: Internalize all docs from book into this Repo*

 ### RPC Interface
 A worker provides a JSON RPC interface that runs on a secure websocket server inside the enclave.
 The websocket connection is secured by a TLS connection with a certificate signed with the enclave signing key.